On the Bondi accretion of a self-interacting complex scalar field: Summary and discussion

 \subsection{Acknowledgments}

-We are grateful to Ignacy Sawicki and Constantinos Skordis for discussions about the numerical aspects of the project.
+We are grateful to Ignacy Sawicki and Constantinos Skordis for discussions about the numerical aspects of the project and to Eugeny Babichev for useful discussions about standard hydrodynamical picture of accretion.
 DG acknowledges the use of HPC cluster Phoebe of the CEICO at the FZU where some of the computations were performed.
 DG and AV were supported by project 24-13079S of the Czech Science Foundation (GA\v{C}R).